How to Grow and Care for Smoke Bush Plant

 2. At transplant time, dig down around the tree 12 to 14 inches and lift the root ball out of the ground.

 3. Move the shrub to its new location.
 Avoid plastic and choose a pot that's tall and sturdy to accommodate the tree's growth and height.
 The pot should have at least one large drainage hole.
-Fill pot with good, fertilized potting soil mixed with some sand and compost.
+Fill the pot with good, fertilized potting soil mixed with some sand and compost.

 4. Place your potted smoke bush in a sunny area, and water fully to settle the roots.